Contrary to popular belief, social media marketing isn’t rocket science. Neither is it just a walk in the park.

 Content alone isn’t going to cut it if nobody cares about what you have to say.
 This is where the “social” aspect of social media comes into play.

 To grow your brand’s influence on social media, you need to build and grow your online communities.
 This involves a process of nurturing your fans, sharing invaluable content, responding to their feedback, and engaging with them actively on a daily basis.
-SOPs and policies governing social media engagement needs to be established here.
+Standard Operating Procedures (SOPs) and policies governing social media engagement needs to be established here.

 Beyond managing your social media pages and accounts, you need to also work with influencers.
 Through the process of influencer marketing, you can expand your reach beyond your immediate communities for specific social media campaigns.